 - System calls – what system calls are executed?

-After the learning is complete, Sysdig Secure provides visibility into auto generated runtime profiles thought confidence levels.
+After the learning is complete, Sysdig Secure provides visibility into auto generated runtime profiles through confidence levels.
 These three confidence levels (low, medium, high) reflect how much we know about the specific container runtime behavior.
 Security teams gain more transparency and assurance into their policy when they have full control of what’s inside a runtime profile rather than applying black box auto generated profiles.

 After the profile is built, a user can simply snapshot it into a runtime policy that can be directly applied to different scopes using metadata: containers, hosts or Kubernetes resources.